Bedrock-OSS/bedrock-wiki/docs/guide/custom-entity.md

 }
 ```

 Here, `scripts` tell the entity to perform certain actions at certain times.
-The `animate` key will run any animation or controllers every tick.
+The `animate` key will run any animation or controller referenced every tick.
 This means that each tick our animation controller will check whether to transition to a new state and perform any animations in the state they are in.

 With this our animations should be working correctly.